ira-zibbu/picocell/documentation/docs/code.md

 ### Training the regressor

 The first part requires us to a build a regression model that maps the embeddings of the proteins to their actvitiy or fitness.
-We will use a deep mutational scanning dataset of cas12a proteins to train the regressor.
+We will use a deep mutational scanning dataset of cas12f protein to train the regressor.

 First, we need to generate a FASTA file of all possible single amino acid substitution variants of the wildtype cas12a sequence.